The Passenger by Cormac McCarthy

 Alicia, a schizophrenic math genius, killed herself in her 20s, a decade before The Passenger opens in 1980.
 A hunter encounters her swaying corpse amid the trees in the novel’s proem (“Tower of Ivory, he said.
 House of Gold”—that’s from the “Litany of the Blessed Virgin Mary,” possibly by way of Joyce’s Portrait).
 To her, a “sister” novel, Stella Maris (more mariolatry, in this case the name of the mental institution where Alicia stays before her death), will be dedicated later this year.
-If McCarthy insists on associating this doomed and childless virgin with the Virgin Mary, Catholicism’s mother goddess, despite her being the product of a marriage between a Jewish scientist and a Southern Protestant, our most romantic glimpse of the adolescent ardor that captured Western’s heart alludes to a different female archetype entirely:
+If McCarthy insists on associating this doomed and childless virgin with the Virgin Mary, Catholicism’s mother goddess, our most romantic glimpse of the adolescent ardor that captured Western’s heart alludes to a different female archetype entirely:

 He crossed along a low wall of sawn blocks opposite the pool and sat as he had sat that summer evening years ago and watched his sister perform the role of Medea alone on the quarry floor.
 She was dressed in a gown she’d made from sheeting and she wore a crown of woodbine in her hair.
 The footlights were fruitcans packed with rags and filled with kerosene.
 The reflectors were foil and the black smoke rose into the summer leaves above her and set them trembling while she strode the swept stone floor in her sandals.
 She was thirteen.
 He was in his second year of graduate school at Caltech and watching her that summer evening he knew that he was lost.
 His heart in his throat.
 His life no longer his.